What youth golf lesson strategies do you use with your children?

 To maximize your playing time, it is smart to find times that are not as busy to take your kids to the golf course.

 This way once you leave the tee, there will not be a parade of people behind you that are pushing you and wanting to play through.
 It makes it less stressful for everyone… including you.

 6. Keep Golf Fun For Your Kids (And You)

-Whether they are practicing by themselves, with you or with their friends from the pack, most of these golf drills can be turned into competitive games.
-Play games and making practice competitive keeps golf much more fun.
+Playing games and making practice competitive keeps the game much more fun for every player no matter their age.
 Just look at the popularity of TopGolf sweeping the country.
-Even beginners enjoy themselves at these facilities because they are able to play multiple games.
+Many beginner players enjoy themselves at these facilities because they are able to play multiple types of games.